Business Valuation Methods legal issues that may need a family attorney

 Excess Earning Method

 This method is similar to the capitalization method described above.
-The difference is that it splits off return on assets from other earnings (the excess earnings).
-For example, let’s suppose Mr. Owner runs a business that has amusement machines.
+The difference is that it splits off the return on assets from other earnings (the excess earnings).
+For example, let’s suppose Mr Owner runs a business that has amusement machines.
 His company has Tangible Assets (Plant & Equipment etc.) of $120,000.
-Further let’s suppose that Mr. Owner pays himself a very reasonable market value salary– the same amount that he would have to pay a competent manager to do his job say $30,000 per annum.
-After paying the salary of $30,000 from his $86,500 net (EBPITD) Mr. Owner’s business has earnings of $56,500 net.
+Further, let’s suppose that Mr Owner pays himself a very reasonable market value salary– the same amount that he would have to pay a competent manager to do his job say $30,000 per annum.
+After paying the salary of $30,000 from his $86,500 net (EBPITD) Mr Owner’s business has earnings of $56,500 net.

 The financially rational reason for owning business assets is to produce a financial return.
-Let’s say that a reasonable return on Mr. Owner’s Tangible Assets is 15% per year.
+Let’s say that a reasonable return on Mr Owner’s Tangible Assets is 15% per year.
 A reasonable number here should be based on industry averages for return on assets adjusted to current economic conditions.
-For example, Mr. Owner or his advisors may have looked up industry standards for amusement machine shops and found that the current average return on assets was 14%.
-(An alternative approach to finding an industry appropriate return on asset figure is to use a rate 3 to 4 points above the current bank rate for a small business loan, or about 6 points above the current prime rate).
+For example, Mr Owner or his advisors may have looked up industry standards for amusement machine shops and found that the current average return on assets was 14%.
+(An alternative approach to finding an industry-appropriate return on asset figure is to use a rate 3 to 4 points above the current bank rate for a small business loan like those you can get at My Quick Loan, or about 6 points above the current prime rate).

-Let’s suppose that Mr. Owner’s business is better than average in these factors and assign a multiplier of 4.
-Therefore, the value of this business can be determined as follows:
+Let’s suppose that Mr Owner’s business is better than average in these factors and assign a multiplier of 4.
+Therefore, the value of this business can determine as follows:

 A. Fair market value of tangible equipment (plant & equipment)

 D. Excess Earnings ( B – C) ($56,500-$18,000=$38,500)

 E. Value of excess earnings (D X multiplier) ($38,500 x 4)